SlicerCBM/SlicerCBM/docs/tutorial/application/brain-model-construction.md

 ![Fuzzy classification module along with classification results within 3D Slicer.](./figs/fuzzy.png){#fig:fuzzy width="\\textwidth"}

-## Fuzzy classification for assigning material properties to integration points
+## Fuzzy classification for assigning material properties

 The steps are as follows:

-1. Select "FuzzyClassification" module.
+1. Select the "FuzzyClassification" module.

 2. Select the "Input Volume" as the original MRI image volume.

-3. Select the "Input Mask Volume", which is the brain mask volume extracted using FreeSurfer and loaded into the 3D Slicer.
+3. Select the "Input Mask Volume", which is the brain mask volume extracted using skull stripping.

-4. Select the "Input tumour Mask (Segmentation)", which is the tumour mask if the tumour is present.
+4. If tumor is present, select the "Input tumour Mask (Segmentation)", which is the tumour mask if the tumour is present.

 5. Select the "Number of Classes" (2 or 3).
-Two classes for ventricles and parenchyma and if tumour is present then three classes.
+Two classes for CSF and parenchyma and if tumour is present then three classes.

-6. Hit "Apply", the results are the ".nrrd" volumes for each class (ventricles, parenchyma and tumour (if present)).
+6. Click "Apply", the results are scalar volumes for the membership of each class (ventricles, parenchyma and tumour (if present)).

+7. Rename the generated volumes ("Membership 0", "Membership 1", etc.) as e.g. "Membership Parenchyma", "Membership CSF" as determined by visual inspection of the volumes.

-## Material properties assignment
+## Material properties assignment to integration points

 For assigning the material properties to integration points for different tissues, we have used the following steps: